Advance Directive in Mental Health | Whakaaro Pono

 - The Advance Directive is current and signed by you.

 Once you have a draft copy, discuss it with the people that helped you create it.
 Make any adjustments and then confirm your final version.
+Sign and date the final version, and have your registered health professional sign it as well.

 It is now ready to be put in a place for when and if you need it.